-Kizz Daniel released his second studio album,
+Kizz Daniel released his second studio album, 'No Bad Songz' on the 30th of November.

 The singer has grown major leaps since he released his debut album, ''New Era'' in 2016.
 Without help from any A-list artiste, Kizz Daniel [then Kiss Daniel] forced the attention of the industry towards his direction with chart topping singles like, 'Woju', 'Laye' and 'Mama'.